 The provider or designee will provide the Labor and Delivery scheduler with the woman’s name, indication for the procedure, and the gestational age at the time of the scheduled cesarean section or induction.
 Note: All components of the hospital scheduling form must be communicated prior to the procedure being scheduled.

 If the gestational age is less than 39 weeks, the Labor & Delivery scheduler will compare the information provided to them to the predetermined list of medical and obstetric indications for cesarean sections and induction of labor prior to 39 weeks.
-If the indication is on the list then the procedure is defined as medically indicated and gets scheduled.
+If the indication is on the list, then the procedure is defined as “medically indicated” and gets scheduled.

-If the indication provided does not appear on the approved list AND the gestational age is less than 39 weeks on the date the procedure is requested to be scheduled, the Labor and Delivery scheduler will inform the provider.
-Note: If the provider requests that the non-medically indicated cesarean section or induction of labor be performed prior to 39 weeks then the Labor and Delivery scheduler will inform the provider that they (the Labor and Delivery scheduler) are not authorized to schedule the procedure without documented permission from the OB/GYN Department Chair or designee.
+If the indication provided does not appear on the approved list AND the gestational age is less than 39 weeks on the date the procedure is requested to be scheduled, the Labor and Delivery scheduler will inform the provider that these two criteria have not been met.
+If the provider insists that the non-medically indicated cesarean section or induction of labor be performed prior to 39 weeks then the Labor and Delivery scheduler will inform the provider that the provider must obtain written permission from the OB/GYN Department Chair or designee in order to schedule the procedure.

 Women who have medical indications for delivery have priority over women having elective cesarean sections and inductions of labor.
 These decisions are the discretion of the Labor & Delivery unit charge nurse in consultation with the designated physician leader.